Lewis acids and bases: History

 The concept originated with Gilbert N. Lewis who studied chemical bonding.
 In 1923, Lewis wrote An acid substance is one which can employ an electron lone pair from another molecule in completing the stable group of one of its own atoms.
 The Brønsted–Lowry acid–base theory was published in the same year.
 The two theories are distinct but complementary.
-A Lewis base is also a Brønsted–Lowry base, but a Lewis acid doesn't need to be a Brønsted–Lowry acid.
+A Lewis base is also a Brønsted–Lowry base, but a Lewis acid does not need to be a Brønsted–Lowry acid.
 The classification into hard and soft acids and bases (HSAB theory) followed in 1963.
 The strength of Lewis acid-base interactions, as measured by the standard enthalpy of formation of an adduct can be predicted by the Drago–Wayland two-parameter equation.

 Reformulation of Lewis theory

 Lewis had suggested in 1916 that two atoms are held together in a chemical bond by sharing a pair of electrons.
 When each atom contributed one electron to the bond, it was called a covalent bond.
 When both electrons come from one of the atoms, it was called a dative covalent bond or coordinate bond.
 The distinction is not very clear-cut.
 For example, in the formation of an ammonium ion from ammonia and hydrogen the ammonia molecule donates a pair of electrons to the proton; the identity of the electrons is lost in the ammonium ion that is formed.
 Nevertheless, Lewis suggested that an electron-pair donor be classified as a base and an electron-pair acceptor be classified as acid.

 A more modern definition of a Lewis acid is an atomic or molecular species with a localized empty atomic or molecular orbital of low energy.
-This lowest-energy molecular orbital (LUMO) can accommodate a pair of electrons.
+This lowest-energy unoccupied molecular orbital (LUMO) can accommodate a pair of electrons.

 Comparison with Brønsted–Lowry theory

 A Lewis base is often a Brønsted–Lowry base as it can donate a pair of electrons to H+; the proton is a Lewis acid as it can accept a pair of electrons.
 The conjugate base of a Brønsted–Lowry acid is also a Lewis base as loss of H+ from the acid leaves those electrons which were used for the A—H bond as a lone pair on the conjugate base.
 However, a Lewis base can be very difficult to protonate, yet still react with a Lewis acid.
 For example, carbon monoxide is a very weak Brønsted–Lowry base but it forms a strong adduct with BF3.

-In another comparison of Lewis and Brønsted–Lowry acidity by Brown and Kanner, 2,6-di-t-butylpyridine reacts to form the hydrochloride salt with HCl but does not react with BF3.
+In another comparison of Lewis and Brønsted–Lowry acidity by Brown and Kanner, 2,6-Di-tert-butylpyridine reacts to form the hydrochloride salt with HCl but does not react with BF3.
 This example demonstrates that steric factors, in addition to electron configuration factors, play a role in determining the strength of the interaction between the bulky di-t-butylpyridine and tiny proton.